 Reasons to hire a designer/developer

-The first thing to remember is that hiring a professional will provide you with a high quality, polished website but that might not be the only reason you hire a designer.
+The first thing to remember is that hiring a web development agency will provide you with a high quality, polished website but that might not be the only reason you hire a designer.
 Here are some of the top reasons businesses decide to work with a designer.

 Complexity of design and development

 If your website is more than just your average landing page and requires very custom code then a developer is the way to go.
 Say your business is a supper club subscription, your customers can order food through your website but it’s more than that.
 They can collect rewards or points for each meal they buy which is specific to their account.
 Because you need to be able to run that through your website without manually updating anything, a developer will be your best shot at making that happen successfully.

 Knowledge of how to maximize design for impact.

 Even if your website isn’t too difficult, you might not have an eye for design or how a website can be designed in a way that is not only functional but effective.
 If you run an eCommerce business, your website should be designed in a way that successfully attracts customers to buy products and designers who have experience in eCommerce sites can develop a website that maximizes your selling efforts.

 Even after your website is built things can go wrong, in fact it’s inevitable.
 If you don’t have time or knowledge to update and fix complex issues on site, a designer can do this for you, at an extra cost.
 This ongoing service is a peace of mind for many business owners who need their websites to run properly at all times to keep their business running smoothly and in this case makes the work of the designer, invaluable.

 Some designers can also manage your domain and hosting if you don’t have capacity or know-how.
 This includes managing the payments of your subscriptions, ensuring your domain(s) is properly registered and hosting adequately connected.